 •Harvest when the leaves have fallen off and the seeds are dry and hard.

 Sure, we all know what a potato is, what you may not know is that you can grow them on purpose in your garden, not just by accident in your pantry!
 Potatoes are a great vegetable for conspiracy theorists too, being the biggest selling vegetable by weight in Australia, one of the easiest to grow, an excellent staple, yet are the hardest vegetable to obtain seeds for!
 Never fear though, you can get seed potatoes online (click the image on the right or do your own google search), or you can grow them from store bought potatoes.
-If you're serious about you're taters though, you will want to order some seed potatoes, as store bought potatoes may have been sprayed with growth retardant, or carry diseases such as potato scab, that will spread into your soil and stay for years, infecting all future crops.
+If you're serious about your taters though, you will want to order some seed potatoes, as store bought potatoes may have been sprayed with growth retardant, or carry diseases such as potato scab, that will spread into your soil and stay for years, infecting all future crops.

 •Cut your potatoes into pieces that each contain one or two eyes, (this step in itself can become quite the fun puzzle game), each eye will produce a plant of its own.
 Put these pieces in the pantry for a day or two, until the sliced edges have dried out.
 Then you're ready to plant!